datali-ch/detect-toxic-content/README.md

 * Install packages from requirements.txt
 * Run script from command line:
 ```
-python main.py --choose-model=YOUR_MODEL
+python main.py --choose-model=MODEL
 ```
-where YOUR_MODEL is
+where MODEL is
 1. for Bag of Words
 2. for Latent Dirichlet Allocation
 3. for Long Short-Term Memory